Merkit: Conflict with Genghis Khan

-Temüjin's mother Hoelun, originally from the Olkhonud, had been engaged to the Merkit chief Yehe Chiledu.
+Temüjin's mother Hoelun, originally from the Olkhonud, had been engaged to the Merkit warrior Yehe Chiledu.
 She was abducted by Temüjin's father Yesugei, while being escorted home by Yehe Chiledu.

-In turn, Temüjin's new wife Börte was kidnapped by Merkit raiders from their campsite by the Onon river around 1181 and given to one of their warriors the brother of Yehe Chiledu named Chilger-Bökö.
+In turn, Temüjin's new wife Börte was kidnapped by Merkit raiders from their campsite by the Onon river around 1181 and given to one of their warriors, the brother of Yehe Chiledu named Chilger-Bökö, who may have forcibly married her.
 Temüjin, supported by his brother (not blood-related) Jamukha and his khan etseg ('khan father') Toghrul of the Keraites, attacked the Merkit and rescued Börte within the year.
 The Merkits were dispersed after this attack.
 Shortly thereafter she gave birth to a son named Jochi.
 Temüjin accepted Jochi as his eldest son, but the question lingered throughout Jochi's life of whether he was the son of Genghis Khan or Chilger-Bökö.
 These incidents caused a strong animosity between Temüjin's family and the Merkits.
 From 1191 to 1207, Temujin fought the Merkits five times.

 By the time he had united the other Mongol tribes and received the title Genghis Khan in 1206, the Merkits seem to have disappeared as an ethnic group.
-Those who survived were absorbed by other Mongol (Oirats, Buryats, Khalkhas) and Turkic tribes (Kazakhs, Kyrgyzes) and others who fled to the Kipchaks mixed with them.
-In 1215–1218, Jochi and Subutai crushed the remnants of them under their former leader Toghta Beki's family.
+Those who survived were absorbed by other Mongol (Oirats, Buryats, Khalkhas) and Turkic tribes (Kazakhs, Kyrgyz) and others who fled to the Kipchaks mixed with them.
+In 1215–1218, Jochi and Subutai crushed the remnants of them under their former leader Toqto'a Beki's family.
 The Mongols clashed with the Kankalis or the Kipchaks because they had sheltered the Merkit.

 Genghis Khan had a Merkit khatun (queen) named Khulan.
 She died while Mongol forces besieged Ryazan in 1236.